Acoustic Guitar Rhythm - How To Sound Good On Guitar

 Acoustic Rhythm Guitar Chord Picking 1

-Now most people will stop at this, and as a result every time they use a chordal picking approach in their acoustic guitar playing, this is how they will do it, and this is how it will sound.
+Now most people will stop at this, and as a result every time they use a chordal picking approach in their guitar playing, this is how they will do it, and this is how it will sound.

 You don’t want that, because pretty soon you are going feel like you are in a rut with your playing every time you go to chordal pick something on your guitar because you will do it in the same way.